 Well, the chances are that you’ve already got a bunch of telematics technology built (or installed aftermarket) in your current ride making it smarter and safer to drive.
 This is because the broadness of the term refers to things like GPS navigation, hands-free mobile phone systems and automatic driving assistance systems.
 Basically, any device that collects data and transports that over long distances in an instant can be seen as a telematics technology.

 While these ‘smart’ technologies are already impacting your car insurance policies, the most exciting and potentially influential developments in telematics across the automotive industry are yet to fully take hold in Australia.

 Where is telematics car technology currently being used?

 Telematics technology is already installed in cars all around the world, with plans to have it rolled out on an even larger scale during the next few years.
-For example, eCall or emergency assistance devices, are already popularly used throughout Europe in countries like Slovenia, Sweden and Italy with claims of reducing emergency response time by as much as 50%.
-In fact, as of March 2018, every new car sold throughout the EU will be legally required to have an eCall device installed in the vehicle.
+In fact, eCall or emergency assistance devices have been in use in Europe for a number of years now.
+The European Union even brought in a law, back in 2018, making it mandatory for all new cars to have an eCall device installed.

 How could telematics technology affect your car insurance premium?